-Energy Storage [NC ER] - A device being used for storage of electrical energy and that can be used to balance the supply and the demand in the Network, e.g. water pumped-storage or batteries.
+Energy Storage [NC ER] - A device being used for storage of energy and that can be used to balance the system, e.g. water pumped-storage or batteries.
 Frequency Containment Reserves [NC OS] - Frequency Containment Reserves (FCR) means the Operational Reserves activated to contain System Frequency after the occurrence of an imbalance.

-Frequency Leader [NC ER] - The TSO managing Frequency within a Synchronised Region in order to restore System Frequency back to Nominal Frequency.
+Frequency Leader [NC ER] - The TSO managing Frequency within a Synchronised Region or a Synchronous Area in order to restore System Frequency back to Nominal Frequency.